Home Coffee Journal logo Home Coffee Journal

 Channeling in Pour-Over: Spot It in Your V60 and Fix It Fast

-Most likely, water punched a shortcut through your coffee bed instead of soaking through it.
-That shortcut is called channeling, and it is the single most common reason a “correct” V60 brew tastes hollow.
+On the second brew, the water had punched a shortcut through the grounds instead of soaking through them evenly.
+That shortcut has a name: channeling.
+It’s the most common reason a recipe-perfect V60 still tastes hollow.

-A pour-over works because water moves slowly and evenly through a packed bed of wet coffee, pulling out flavor along the way.
-Channeling breaks that.
-Water carves a narrow tunnel — sometimes through a crack, sometimes along the filter wall — and rushes past the surrounding grounds.
+Pour-over works because water moves slowly and evenly through a packed bed of wet coffee, pulling flavor as it goes.
+Channeling breaks that pattern.
+Water carves a narrow tunnel, sometimes through a crack on the surface, sometimes down the filter wall, and rushes past the surrounding grounds without doing much work.

-Picture this: you pour aggressively onto a dry spot during the bloom, the surface cracks, and 30 seconds later the next pour drains in 20 seconds instead of 40.
-That fast drain is water taking the highway, not the back roads.
+Picture an aggressive bloom pour that hits a dry spot.
+The surface cracks.
+Thirty seconds later your next pour drains in 20 seconds instead of 40.
+That fast drain is water taking the highway while most of your coffee sits on the back roads.

-1. Contact time collapses on the channel.
+1. Contact time collapses in the channel.
 Water in the tunnel touches grounds for maybe 5 seconds.
-Not enough to pull sweetness or body.
+Not enough for sweetness or body.

 2. Contact time spikes everywhere else.
-The grounds outside the channel sit soaked but barely flushed.
-They keep giving up harsh, bitter compounds.
+Grounds outside the channel sit soaked but barely flushed.
+They keep leaching harsh, bitter compounds.

 3. You get both faults in one cup.
-Sour from under-extracted channel coffee, bitter from over-soaked surrounding coffee.
-The brew tastes hollow because nothing in the middle balances them.
+Sourness from the under-extracted channel coffee, bitterness from the over-soaked rest.
+Nothing in the middle balances them.

 4. TDS reads low even on long brews.
-TDS (total dissolved solids — basically how much coffee ended up in the water) drops because most grounds never got properly rinsed.
+TDS (total dissolved solids, basically how much coffee ended up in the water) drops because most grounds never got properly rinsed.
+A typical V60 should land somewhere in the SCA’s 1.15–1.45% window; a channeled brew often reads well below that.

 diagram

 Look at your V60 right after the cup finishes draining.
-You’re reading the spent bed like a barista reads a portafilter.
+You’re reading the spent bed the way a barista reads a portafilter screen.

 Sign What you see What it means